SAP-archive/teched2019-cloud-cf-product-list/exercises/09_secure/README.md

 <br><br>
 ![Authorizations](/img/security_cockpit_8.png?raw=true)
 <br><br>
-- Before assigning the RoleCollection to the end-user, the user should have logged on to SAP ID Service at least once
 - The logon URL is https://$identityzone.$uaaDomain.
 This can be identified from the xsuaa binding credentials (`cf env approuter` and look for `xsuaa.credentials.url`)
 - Now, in the `Role Collection Assignment' UI, enter your user id used to logon to the current account and click on button **Show Assignments**
 - It lists the current Role Collection assignment to the user and also allows to add new Role Collections to the user